by Mel Smith.

 Can you remember the first generation Railcars?
 Perhaps you referred to them as Diesel Multiple Units, or maybe DMUs for short?

 My own early memory of travelling on a Diesel Multiple Unit (DMU) goes right back to either 1959 or perhaps the summer of 1960.
-I’m not entirely sure of the exact year to be honest, it was certainly in the late 1950s or early 1960s, but no later than 1961.
-The half-remembered journey must have been from Skegness to Nottingham and I was probably returning from a week in my Aunty's caravan at Ingoldmells.
+I’m not entirely sure of the exact year to be honest, it was certainly in the late 1950s or early 1960- 61.
+The half-remembered journey must have been from Skegness to Nottingham and I was probably returning from a week in my Aunt's caravan at Ingoldmells.
 The only few ‘hazy brain frames’ that I remember from this journey are in fact of the stretch along the main line south from Barkston Junction.
 I remember travelling through a cutting which had perhaps three or four overbridges with dense green woodland to the side and then entering the northern portal of what I found out later was Peascliffe Tunnel.
 In my mind's eye I do know that without question this sequence took place in bright sunlight and colour and only ends when we plunge into the cool darkness of the tunnel.
 Oddly enough I have no memory of coming out the other end!

-In later years one of the best thing that I recall when travelling on a DMU was the rather nice option to place your feet on the heater, especially in the winter months!
+In later years one of the best things that I can recall when travelling on a DMU was the rather nice option to place your feet on the heater, especially in the winter months!
 Another memory was looking out for an opportunity to sit in the old 1st class compartment when no one else was around; the seats were much more comfortable in there!
 It was fascinating to be lucky enough to get a seat immediately behind the driver and watch him applying the brake as we approached each station.
 Once we had stopped I remember the rattle, throb and thrum of the idling engine.
 I would listen out for the buzz buzz from the guard and then the driver's buzz buzz in return.
 Soon moving off, the noise of the engine would increase as more power was applied, then as if coasting, the engine would momentarily go quieter again between each gear change.
 The large windows at the front provided a driver's eye view and I was able to see right along the line into the distance.

 A combination of old jointed track and 1950s vehicle suspension invariably resulted in a gentle bouncing motion in your seat.
 A quick glance back down the carriage provided the very amusing sight of everyone else bouncing around too!
 After each stop the guard would be kept busy doing his rounds, diligently checking his tickets.
 Once satisfied that all was in order and correct he would then open the connecting door to visit the driver for a casual chat, placing an almost guiding hand on the driver's shoulder and stooping to see the road ahead.
 Some of the drivers had quickly picked up the habit of sounding the two tone horn with a rather dubious rendition of On Ilkley Moor Baht 'at It was a wonderful way to see Lincolnshire, Nottinghamshire and Derbyshire!